queicherius/lets-fetch/README.md

   body: null,

   // wait time in between requests (only for "many")
-  // as soon as this is set, requests will be sent sequential instead of parallel
+  // as soon as this is set, requests will be sent in series instead of parallel
   waitTime: undefined,

   // request/response timeout in ms, 0 to disable